knzai/cega/README.md

 ## Warning

-This is currently very much in an alpha state.
-Output to a usable file format is not currently implemented.
-It's currently a preview tool that uses ANSI escape codes for a terminal view and SDL2 for a gui preview window.
+This is currently very much in an alpha state: apis and CLI arguments may still change heavily and the apis aren't documented.
+This file has decent usage examples below.

 ## Roadmap/Upcoming

 ### Priority
-- [ ] gif or png output (half the point of the whole library).
+- [x] ~~gif or png output (half the point of the whole library).
-- [ ] If I use image::DynamicImage there are additional encoders/decoders that will be free
+- [x] ~~If I use image::DynamicImage there are additional encoders/decoders that will be free~~
 - [ ] Zooming/scaling (for png and gui output)
 - [ ] Additional EGA planar encodings
 - [ ] Map viewing (the other half): using the tile/spritesheets as palettes for larger images in psuedo CGA/EGA form (common in 80s games)